Garrakx/Custom-Regions/README.md

 This line will be shown in a second text box!
 ```
 Quoting the modding wiki:
-"The first line of the text file should be **0-##**, where **##** matches the number of the text file.
+`The first line of the text file should be **0-##**, where **##** matches the number of the text file.
 Copy and paste this file into the other language folders (Text_Fre, Text_Ger, etc).
 This will prevent the game from crashing if the player is playing in another language other than English.
-(If you could actually translate the text for these languages that'd be even better, but you probably don't have a localization budget for your mod...)"
+(If you could actually translate the text for these languages that'd be even better, but you probably don't have a localization budget for your mod...)`

 4. Run the game once (with CR installed of course).
 The game will encrypt all dialogue files so it is harder to data mine.
 You should included this encrypted files and all the other created files in this steps when you make your mod available.

 ### <a name="index6.6"></a>THUMBNAILS